Monday, July 31, 2017

 The captain of the sailboat which was quickly coming into full view would reasonably assume — or maybe not — that I would give way and passed about ½ block ahead.
 I snapped to attention, stood behind the wheel, and saw another object to the right.
-This one was black and orange and stood about five stories high, it was the Coast Guard Cutter… It was in the channel that we would soon be entering, but it still gave me a start.
+This one was black and orange and stood about five stories high.
+It was a Coast Guard Cutter, and it was in the channel that we would soon be entering, but still it gave me a start.
 I checked its speed on AIS and slowed just enough to let it pass by.

 I pulled in far behind the cutter and began to make preparations for the 90 degree turn into the channel that lead to Onset.
-Cape Cod Canal is known for its swift current and it was flowing across the entrance, which is marked by an incongruous two green markers.
-Waiting until just at the north buoy, I turned hard left, buried the throttle, and plowed into the disturbed water passed the no wake sign and into the skinny channel.
+Cape Cod Canal is known for its swift current, and it was flowing across the entrance, which is marked by an incongruous two green markers.
+Waiting until just at the north buoy, I turned hard left, buried the throttle, plowed through the disturbed water, and passed the no wake sign into the skinny channel.

 Minutes later Charlotte attached the mooring line to Carrie Rose's bollard and we were swinging in a beautiful little bay with the charming, well preserved village of Onset, MA beckoning us.
 We bought beer, had a slice of pizza at Marc Anthony’s and met up with our fellow cruisers for a drink and debriefing on the day’s journey . . . situational foibles and all.